 The Killing Fields (1984)

-The true story of reporter Sidney Schanberg, and his colleague and friend, Cambodian journalist Dith Pran.
-Like most westerners, Schanberg fled Cambodia after the murderous Khmer Rouge regime seized power in 1975, but Pran could not.
+This film is the true story of reporter Sidney Schanberg, and his colleague and friend, Cambodian journalist Dith Pran.
+Like most Westerners, Schanberg fled Cambodia after the murderous Khmer Rouge regime seized power in 1975, but Pran could not.
 For the next four years, Pran labored in rice paddies as the genocide unfolded around him.
 He finally escaped and reunited with Schanberg.

 THE EXPERIENCE OF WAR